-The Mississippi Emergency Management Agency is the primary state agency responsible for disaster preparedness, response, recovery, and Mitigation.
-With Mississippi at a continual risk from hurricanes, flooding, tornadoes, straight-line winds, and other natural disasters, Recovery plays a pivotal role in promoting the revitalization of communities damaged by these storms.
-The Office of Recovery is divided into two Public Assistance Bureaus: State Emergency Operations Center and Gulf Coast.
+MEMA is the primary state agency responsible for disaster preparedness, response, recovery, and mitigation.
+With Mississippi at a continual risk from hurricanes, flooding, tornadoes, straight-line winds, and other natural disasters, recovery programs are pivotal in revitalizing communities.
+The MEMA recovery programs are divided into two offices, the Office of Public Assistance and the Office of Housing and Individual Assitance.